Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Taipei in Autumn (October to December)

 Autumn is generally the clearest and driest season of the year in Taipei, perfect for city explorations of hiking.
 It begins out warm, but can be a little chilly by late November.
-Unfortunately, there isn’t much chance to see autumn foliage in Taipei.
+If you want to see autumn foliage around Taipei, try Yangmingshan or Maokong, but the best spots are further afield in Taiwan.

 When Is the Best Month to Visit Taiwan?